RoberVH/ELM-DAO/README.md

+# Echame la Mano DAO

+DIC 2021
+Roberto Vicuna
+@RoberVH

+## A charity DAO to fund students.
+Made with Thirdweb SDK on Buildspace weekend project mini Hackathon

-# buildspace x thirdweb - Build your own DAO with just Javascript
+## buildspace x thirdweb - Build your own DAO with just Javascript

+This is a mini hackathon weekend Buildspace project to start coding DAO's This rendition is meant for members to fund the DAO, propose students profiles and send them crypto tokens for them to spend on tuition, manutencion and other  expenses related to their college  education

 ### **Welcome 👋**
-To get started with this course, clone this repo and follow these commands:
+To get started with this project, clone this repo and follow these commands:

 1. Run `npm install` at the root of your directory
 2. Run `npm start` to start the project